jkearns4/INST326_Final_Project_Good_Morning_Jason_Kearns/README.md

 ### entities.py

 Inside this file, it contains the main objects used in the game.
 The Player class stores the player’s name, health, inventory, and location.
 The Clue class stores clue messages.
 The Trap class damages the player.
-The Treasure class ends the game when found.
+The Treasure class stores the congratulations message.

 ## How to Run the Program